roseswe/showscores/Readme.md

 ## Requirements

-This `showscores` version will not run under SLES11 because there the standard AWK version is too old (GNU AWK 3.1.8) to support multidimensional arrays (please use the version found in the SLES11 subdirectory).
+This `showscores` version will not run under SLES11 because there the standard (G)AWK version is too old (GNU AWK 3.1.8) to support multidimensional arrays (please use instead the `showscores` version found in the SLES11 subdirectory).

-It will run under SLES1SP52 = GNU AWK 4.1.8 (API: 1.0), SLES15SP3 = GNU AWK 4.2.1 (API: 2.0)
+It will run under SLES12SP5 = GNU AWK 4.1.8 (API: 1.0) and SLES15SP3 = GNU AWK 4.2.1 (API: 2.0)

 ## Example Output SLES15